 - a.
 Information obtained from domestic violence-specific risk assessment questions - b.
 Severity of the assault, how frequent and how recent - c.
 Serious injury in this or prior assaults - d.
 History and nature of past violence toward this victim and others - e.
 Whether the parties are recently separated - f.
 Specific attention to strangulation and stalking - g.
 Threats to harm the victim or the children - h.
 Threats of homicide or suicide - i.
 Intimidation of the victim if she/he seeks help - j.
-Indicators of extreme jealousy, controlling behavior - k.
+Indicators of extreme jealousy, controlling behavior

+- k.
 Sexual aggression and coercion - I. Violence towards pets - m.
 Criminal history and current probation status or other pending charges - n.
-Access to firearms and their use or threatened use - current and past protection or harassment order, obtained by this or other victims

-- Excessive alcohol or drug use and its impact on defendant's actions - q.
+Access to firearms and their use or threatened use - o.
+Current and past protection or harassment order, obtained by this or other victims - p.
+Excessive alcohol or drug use and its impact on defendant's actions - q.
 Mental health concerns and impact on defendant's actions - 3.
 In recommending bail and pre-trial release conditions, describe to the court in detail the: - a.
-Violence and coercion that has occurred in this incident - History of violence and coercion used by the defendant in this and other relationships. - c.
+Violence and coercion that has occurred in this incident - b.
+History of violence and coercion used by the defendant in this and other relationships - c.
 Danger posed by the suspect to the victim and others based on this incident - d.
 Responses to the risk questions in the law enforcement reports - e.
-History of abuse between the suspect and the victim. - 4.
-Determine which standard and domestic violence-specific conditions of bail and pretrial release best fit the circumstances of the case, the context and severity of the offense, the danger the defendant poses to the victim, and the safety needs of the victim and the public.
+History of abuse between the suspect and the victim - f.
+Defendant's access to or possession of a firearm, and whether the defendant is required to surrender firearms pursuant to tribal, state or federal law - 4.
+Determine which standard and domestic violence-specific conditions of bail and pre-trial release best fit the circumstances of the case, the context and severity of the offense, the danger the defendant poses to the victim, and the safety needs of the victim and the public.
 Some risk factors and conditions to consider: